E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/cubble_coarsening/cubble_coarsening_flow/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_

-The source code is freely available for download in at `Cubble sources<https://version.aalto.fi/blahblah>`
+The source code is freely available for download at `Cubble sources <https://github.com/KJLankinen/cubble>` and the module refers to the repository version with commit 0830686ac628d884d23666560ddded5361b7f606.